owncloud/docs/README.md

 ## Generating the Documentation

-To generate the documentation, whether in HTML or PDF format, please refer to the [Building the Documentation guide](./docs/build-the-docs.md).
+To generate the documentation locally or planning major changes, refer to the [Building the Documentation guide](./docs/build-the-docs.md).

 ## Common Content and Styling the Documentation